dooboolab-community/dooboo-frontend-ts/README.md

 * styled-component
 * typescript
 * react-router-dom v4
+* ts-jest
-* test jest with typescript
+* global state management with `context-api`
-* import css as module
+* react-hook
 * localization
-* mobx
-* data models

-> More example will be found in `desktop` branch.
+> We decided to remove `mobx` from the boilerplate from `dooboo-cli@1.4.0` completely.
+The reason to remove `mobx` is that we thought this isn't suitable with what `react` brought up as a design pattern today. `Functional programming` has been powered by `react-hook` so we chose to remove work on `object-oriented programming` which was more suitable with `mobx`.
+We hope you enjoy what we've brought up today.

 # Gain points
 ```
 1. Typescript support.
 No need to run tsc because webpack is doing it for you with ts-loader.
 2. Sample of react-router-dom v4.
-3. Able to learn how to structure react app with typescript and mobx with jest-ts.
+3. Able to learn how to structure react app with typescript.
+4. Testing code with `ts-jest`.
+5. Linting code with `tslint`.
-4. Learn how to localize your project.
+6. Learn how to localize your project.
 ```

 # INSTALL